CAAPIM/JS-OAuth2-Client/docs/README.md

 -1003 | Web Crypto is not supported
 -1004 | Error occurred due to network failure
 -1005 | Internal server error

+ <a name="12"></a>
+## Build the CA JS OAuth 2.0 library
+Follow the steps to build the CA JS OAuth 2.0 library:
+1. Ensure node.js is installed on your machine.
+2. Navigate to the parent directory.
+3. Open the terminal, and run the following command:
+	$ npm install.
 -1006 | The HTTP request failed due to invalid username and password -1007 | Requested API does not exist
 -1008 | Bad request or invalid input